alphamikle/el/README.md

 }
 ```

-### 🛠️ Methods of using
+#### 🛠️ Accessing Localization Strings

 As you saw above - **el** brings several methods to retrieve localization content.
 They all splits into two groups: type safe and not.

-The first group - is recommended to use and the second - only if it is really necessary or if you want to retrieve localizations dynamically (by combining variables, for example), or...if you want to change the translation library at your app.
+> The first group - is recommended to use and the second - only if it is really necessary or if you want to retrieve localizations dynamically (by combining variables, for example), or...if you want to change the translation library at your app.

 ```dart
 typedef Greetings = String Function({required String username});